image-source-control/image-source-control/readme.txt

 = untagged =

+* replaced use of image url with attachment ID where possible to lift some heavy loads
 * load public JavaScript in footer by default
 * used more stable regex
 * fixed looking for sources for image names including dimensions (e.g., 300x250)